Why did we lose?

 Regional Forest Agreements take no account of the colossal value of keeping native forests as carbon banks.
 Tasmania has the most carbon-dense forests in the world.
 Our forests not only store significant amounts of carbon, but they continue to draw carbon down from the atmosphere over time.
 In fact, Tasmania’s forests draw down a massive 7.5 megatonnes of carbon a year, which is enough to offset all of Tasmania’s emissions.

 The RFAs have no provision for considering climate change implications in the forest management systems.
 Our forests are important carbon stocks and their potential of forests degraded by logging to sequester carbon is not addressed in the RFAs.
 This loophole ensures that the government is fixed on wood as the only use for our forests and fails to embrace any other uses such as a carbon trading scheme.
 It flies in the face of Australia’s international obligation to tackle global heating under the Paris Agreement.
 In Tasmania, native forest protection can make the largest contribution of any sector towards carbon emissions abatement.

-We have requested a full court as we are looking to overturn an earlier judgement made during the Wielangta case (Senator Bob Brown v Forestry Tasmania 2005).
-A full court of five judges in needed to reconsider and overturn earlier judgements.
+We requested a full court as we are looking to overturn an earlier judgement made during the Wielangta case (Senator Bob Brown v Forestry Tasmania 2005).
+A full court in needed to reconsider and overturn earlier judgements.